scoopex/mysql_extend/README.md

 This tool can be utilized to gather behavioral measurement data or configuration data of MySQL servers in a efficient way.
 It can be used as an external check for the zabbix monitoring system.
-The benefit for using this tool is a very low overhead for gathering the measurements.
+The benefit for using this tool is a very low overhead for gathering the measurements because this tool is written in c and uses caching of values.

 MySQL Measurements and Configuration details:
  * "SHOW GLOBAL VARIABLES"